Hobbies and interests

 FinalistBio

-I am incredibly excited to embark upon the next chapter of my life.
+I am excited to embark upon the next chapter of my life.
 College has been on my radar for so many years and it's finally almost here!
 A Criminal Justice degree will soon be within reach.
-Afterwards, I will have an awesome career that will allow me to make a difference in the world.
+Afterwards, I will have a fulfilling career that will allow me to make a difference in the world.

 Education